emapco/chem-mrl/README.md

   --loss_func {tanimotosentloss,tanimotosimilarityloss,cosentloss,angleloss}
                         Loss function (default: tanimotosentloss) --tanimoto_similarity_loss_func {mse,l1,smooth_l1,huber,bin_cross_entropy,kldiv,cosine_embedding_loss}
-                        Base loss function for tanimoto similarity loss function (only for tanimotosentloss) (default: None) --eval_similarity_fct {cosine,tanimoto}
+                        Base loss function for tanimoto similarity loss function (only for tanimotosimilarityloss) (default: None)
+  --eval_similarity_fct {cosine,tanimoto}
-                        Similarity metric to use for evaluation (default: tanimoto) --eval_metric {spearman,pearson}
+                        Similarity function to use for evaluation (default: tanimoto) --eval_metric {spearman,pearson}
-                        Metric to use for evaluation (default: spearman) --first_dim_weight FIRST_DIM_WEIGHT --second_dim_weight SECOND_DIM_WEIGHT
+                        Metric to use for evaluation (default: spearman) --mrl_dimensions MRL_DIMENSIONS [MRL_DIMENSIONS ...]
-  --third_dim_weight THIRD_DIM_WEIGHT
-  --fourth_dim_weight FOURTH_DIM_WEIGHT
-  --fifth_dim_weight FIFTH_DIM_WEIGHT
-  --sixth_dim_weight SIXTH_DIM_WEIGHT
-  --seventh_dim_weight SEVENTH_DIM_WEIGHT
-  --eighth_dim_weight EIGHTH_DIM_WEIGHT
-  --n_dims_per_step N_DIMS_PER_STEP
+                        A list of embedding dimensions to be used for the loss function.
+Each value must be less than equal to the base transformer's hidden dimension. (default: [768, 512, 256, 128, 64, 32, 16, 8]) --dim_weights DIM_WEIGHTS [DIM_WEIGHTS ...]
+                        A list of weights to be used for the loss function.
+The number of dimension weights must match that of the MRL dimensions. (default: [1, 1, 1, 1, 1, 1, 1, 1]) --n_dims_per_step N_DIMS_PER_STEP
                         The number of dimensions to use per step.
 If -1, then all dimensions are used.
-If > 0, then a random sample of n_dims_per_step dimensions are used per step. (default: 1)
-  --use_2d_matryoshka   Use 2D Matryoshka to train over layers in addition to embedding dimensions. (default: False) --n_layers_per_step N_LAYERS_PER_STEP
+If > 0, then a random sample of n_dims_per_step dimensions are used per step. (default: 1) --use_2d_matryoshka   Use 2D Matryoshka to train over layers in addition to embedding dimensions. (default: False) --n_layers_per_step N_LAYERS_PER_STEP
                         The number of layers to use per step.
 If -1, then all layers are used.
-If > 0, then a random sample of n_layers_per_step layers are used per step. (only for 2D MRL) (default:
+If > 0, then a random sample of n_layers_per_step layers are used per step. (only for 2D MRL) (default: 1) --last_layer_weight LAST_LAYER_WEIGHT
-                        1)
-  --last_layer_weight LAST_LAYER_WEIGHT
                         The weight to use for the loss of the final layer.
-Increase this to focus more on the performance when using all layers. (only for 2D MRL) (default: 1.0)
+Increase this to focus more on the performance when using all layers. (only for 2D MRL) (default: 1.0) --prior_layers_weight PRIOR_LAYERS_WEIGHT
-  --prior_layers_weight PRIOR_LAYERS_WEIGHT
                         The weight to use for the loss of the prior layers.
-Increase this to focus more on the performance when using fewer layers. (only for 2D MRL) (default: 1.0)
+Increase this to focus more on the performance when using fewer layers. (only for 2D MRL) (default: 1.0) --kl_div_weight KL_DIV_WEIGHT
-  --kl_div_weight KL_DIV_WEIGHT
                         The weight to use for the KL-div loss that is used to make the prior layers match that of the last layer.
 Increase this to focus more on the performance when using fewer layers. (only for 2D MRL) (default: 1.0) --kl_temperature KL_TEMPERATURE
                         The temperature to use for the KL-divergence loss.
-If 0, then the KL-divergence loss is not used. (only for 2D MRL) (default: 0.3)
+If 0, then the KL-divergence loss is not used. (only for 2D MRL)
+                        (default: 0.3)
 ```

 ### train_classifier.py